Skip to main content

 Overview

-Acer palmatum var. dissectum is a botanical variety of Japanese maple with deeply dissected, finely cut leaves and a low, cascading habit.
-Plants typically reach 6–10 feet (1.8–3 m) tall and 8–12 feet (2.4–3.7 m) wide over many years, forming a broad mound with weeping outer branches.
-Leaves are palmate with 7–9 lobes, each lobe itself deeply cut into narrow, toothed segments, 2–4 inches (5–10 cm) across, giving the foliage a feathery, lace-like texture.
-The species-type variety has green summer foliage, turning yellow to orange-red in fall.
-Like f. atropurpureum, var. dissectum encompasses seedling populations as well as numerous named cultivars — individual plant size, vigor, and fall color vary.
-Leaf tissue is finer-textured than the species and more susceptible to scorch in hot, dry, or windy conditions.
-Growth rate is slow: 3–6 inches (8–15 cm) per year in youth, increasing to 6–12 inches (15–30 cm) once established.
-The plant does not develop a significant trunk for many years; early growth is supported primarily by the cascading branch framework.
+Acer palmatum var. dissectum is a botanical variety of Japanese maple in the family Sapindaceae with deeply dissected, lacy leaves and a low cascading habit.
+Plants reach 6-10 feet (1.8-3 m) tall and 8-12 feet (2.4-3.7 m) wide over many years and form a broad mound with weeping outer branches.
+Leaves are palmate with 7-9 lobes, each lobe itself deeply cut into narrow toothed segments, 2-4 inches (5-10 cm) across, producing a feathery lace-like texture.
+The species-type variety has green summer foliage that turns yellow to orange-red in fall.
+The variety encompasses seedling populations as well as numerous named cultivars — individual plant size, vigor, and fall color vary.
+Leaf tissue is thinner and more susceptible to scorch in hot, dry, or windy conditions than that of the species type.
+Growth is slow — 3-6 inches (8-15 cm) per year in youth, increasing to 6-12 inches (15-30 cm) once established.
+A significant trunk does not develop for many years; early growth is supported primarily by the cascading branch framework and young plants generally require staking or training to establish a stem.

 Native Range

 Acer palmatum var. dissectum has no distinct native range separate from the species.
-Acer palmatum is native to Japan, Korea, and eastern China, growing as a forest understory tree from near sea level to 4,900 feet (1,500 m) elevation.
+Acer palmatum is native to Japan, Korea, and eastern China, where it grows as a forest understory tree from near sea level to 4,900 feet (1,500 m) elevation on moist well-drained soils under mixed deciduous and coniferous canopies.

 Suggested Uses

 Planted as a specimen in Japanese gardens, woodland borders, and mixed shrub plantings.
-Commonly used near water features, on slopes where the cascading branch tips approach the ground, and in containers of at least 25 gallons (95 L).
-Allow 8–12 feet (2.4–3.7 m) horizontal clearance for mature spread.
-Slower growth rate makes it more suitable for smaller residential spaces than the species.
+Sited near water features, on slopes where the cascading branch tips approach the ground, and in containers of 25 gallons (95 L) or more.
+Horizontal clearance of 8-12 feet (2.4-3.7 m) is allowed for mature spread.
+The slower growth rate makes it more suited to smaller residential spaces than the species type.
+Combined with Hosta, Hakonechloa macra, and moss underplantings in shaded sites in zones 5-8.
+Not suited to hot-afternoon sun in zones 7 and warmer, exposed windy positions, or frost pockets where emerging spring foliage is damaged.

 How to Identify